OussamaTeyib/HelloWorld/README.md

 - **unzip** version 5.52 or higher
 - **Bundletool** version 1.18.1 or higher

+> [!IMPORTANT]
-> ✅ Verify that all required tools are available in your system's `PATH`.
+> Verify that all required tools are available in your system's `PATH`.
 For JAR files, ensure wrapper scripts are properly configured.

 ### Environment Variables